c0dycode/Borderlands-Hex-Multitool/Readme.md

 # Changelog:
+## v1.18
+- Added Licenses.txt
+- Added Backup/Restore feature
+- Increased the timer after which the Filepath-expander closes to 4 seconds
+- Added a colon to "Borderlands The Pre Sequel" (thanks LightChaosman :P)

 ## v1.17
 - Fixed a few details
 - Added the option to unlock the max Backpackspace to 100k.
 Hover your mousecursor over the value-field for more info.